 In closing, here are some ways to help yourself now and in the future.

 - Get regular physical activity (e.g.: walking, swimming, gardening…)

-A Canadian health study found that 67% of seniors who get regular physical activity at least three times a week are in good health, compared to 36% of those who are rarely active.
+A Canadian health study found that 67% of seniors who get regular physical activity at least three times a week are in good health (This hyperlink will open in a new tab)., compared to 36% of those who are rarely active.
 In the event of illness, the fact of being active promotes recovery.